 How Humpback Whales Impact The Region’s Food Chain

 The humpback whales in the Great Bear Rainforest region are not merely majestic spectacles – they play an important role in the Great Bear Rainforest ecosystem.
 They are apex predators, meaning that they are at the top of the food chain and have a significant impact on the region’s food web.
 Humpback whales feed on krill, small fish, and other marine life, which helps to keep populations of these species in balance.

 Additionally, humpback whales help to maintain the health of the ocean by providing nutrients to the water through their feces.
 This helps to support a healthy and diverse marine ecosystem in the Great Bear Rainforest.

 Photo by Davide Cantelli

-Before you go, some things to keep in mind before you go whale watching:
+Some things to keep in mind before you go whale watching:

 - You may encounter a number of other marine mammal species like killer whales, dolphins, and minke whales.
 Turning your attention to the shoreline, you may even be lucky enough to spot other wild animals in the Great Bear Rainforest like bears and wolves!

 - Bundle up and try to wear waterproof or repellant clothing!
 Always assume that it’ll be cooler in the ocean waters and be sure to protect yourself from not just the winds but also the sun.

 - There’s more to your trip than just whale watching!
 The Great Bear Rainforest is a haven for flora and fauna.
 It is home to some of the tallest and oldest trees on the planet.
 Aptly named, it is also home to bear species like the black bear, kermode bear, and grizzly bear.
 Other animals residing in the vast swathes of this rainforest include wolves, Sitka deer, sea lions, salmon, orcas, mountain goats, a variety of bird species, mountain lions, sea otters, and more!